.st0{fill:#FFFFFF;}

 By Vinny Stocker

 Discussion plays an important role in education.
 It helps students embed their learning, challenges their assumptions, and furthers their knowledge.
-If you are using an LMS to deliver elearning courses, you should give serious thought to adding discussion forums to facilitate further learning.
+If you are using an LMS to deliver eLearning courses, you should give serious thought to adding discussion forums to facilitate further learning.
 It’s also a great opportunity to get feedback and gauge how well students are responding to your teaching.

 Here are 5 tips on how to create lively and effective forums that students will want to engage with.